 - Apply for your child's passport or emergency travel document

-- Complete any embassy citizenship requirements
+- Complete any embassy citizenship requirements (CRBA for US citizens)

 - Obtain the birth certificate with both parents' names